chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 In Section I, the first three axioms of the palindromic formal system were introduced.
 Now that definitions and notations have been introduced for Sentence and Corpus, the axioms may be expanded to further refine the character of the formal system being built.
 The Character, Delimiter and Empty Axiom are reprinted below, so they may be considered in sequence with the other axioms.

+**Axiom C.0: The Equality Axiom**

+    1. ∀ ⲁ ∈ Σ: ⲁ = ⲁ
+    2. ∀ ⲁ, ⲃ ∈ Σ: ⲁ = ⲃ ↔ ⲃ = ⲁ
+    3. ∀ ⲁ, ⲃ ∈ Σ: (ⲁ = ⲃ ∧ ⲃ = ⲅ) → (ⲁ = ⲅ)

 **Axiom C.1: The Character Axiom**

     ∀ ⲁ ∈ Σ: ⲁ ∈ S

-**Axiom W.1: The Delimiter Axiom **
+**Axiom W.1: The Discovery Axiom **

-    ∀ α ∈ L: ∀ i ∈ *N*:sub:`l(s)`: 𝔞:sub:`i` ≠ σ
+    ∀ α ∈ L: ∀ (i, ⲁ) ∈ Α: ⲁ:sub:`i` ≠ σ

+**Axiom S.1: The Null Axiom**

+    ∀ ζ ∈ C:sub:`L`: ¬ ( ε ⊂:sub:`s` ζ )

-**Axiom S.1: The Containment Axiom**
+**Axiom S.2: The Containment Axiom**

     ∀ α ∈ L : ∃ ζ ∈ C:sub:`L`: α ⊂:sub:`s` ζ

-**Axiom S.2: The Extraction Axiom**
+**Axiom S.3: The Extraction Axiom**

-    ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`Λ(ζ)`: (i, α:sub:`i`) ∈ W:sub:`ζ` → α:sub:`i` ∈ L
+    ∀ ζ ∈ C:sub:`L` : ∀ (i, α) ∈ W:sub:`ζ`:  α ∈ L

-**Axiom S.3: The Null Axiom**

-    ∀ ζ ∈ C:sub:`L`: ¬ ( ε ⊂:sub:`s` ζ )

-Revised Axiom S.1: The Word-Sentence Duality Axiom
+Revised Axiom S.2: The Word-Sentence Duality Axiom

 ∀ α ∈ L: ∃ ζ ∈ C:sub:L: α ⊂:sub:s ζ ∧ ∀ ζ ∈ C:sub:L: ∃ α ∈ L: α ⊂:sub:s ζ
 In words: "For every word α in the language L, there exists a sentence ζ in the corpus C:sub:L such that α is contained in ζ, AND for every sentence ζ in the corpus C:sub:L, there exists a word α in the language L such that α is contained in ζ."
 Explanation:

 Part 1 (∀ α ∈ L: ∃ ζ ∈ C:sub:L: α ⊂:sub:s ζ): This is the original Containment Axiom (S.1).
 It states that every word in the language must appear in at least one sentence in the corpus.
-Part 2 (∀ ζ ∈ C:sub:L: ∃ α ∈ L: α ⊂:sub:s ζ): This is the new part, incorporating the idea from the proposed revision of Axiom S.3.
+Part 2 (∀ ζ ∈ C:sub:L: ∃ α ∈ L: α ⊂:sub:s ζ): This is the new part, incorporating the idea from the proposed revision of Axiom S.4.
 It states that every sentence in the corpus must contain at least one word from the language.
 Benefits of the Revised Axiom:

 Combines Two Concepts: It elegantly combines the two related concepts into a single, more powerful axiom.
 Captures Duality: It explicitly represents the inherent many-to-many relationship between words and sentences.
 Ensures Non-Empty Sentences: It guarantees that all sentences have at least one word, eliminating the need for a separate axiom about non-empty sentences or non-empty characters.
-Simplifies the System: We can now eliminate Axiom S.3, as its purpose is fulfilled by the revised Axiom S.1.
+Simplifies the System: We can now eliminate Axiom S.4, as its purpose is fulfilled by the revised Axiom S.2.
 Impact on Theorems:

-Theorem 2.3.1 - Theorem 2.3.5: These theorems remain valid, but their proofs might need slight adjustments to refer to the revised Axiom S.1 instead of the old one.
+Theorem 2.3.1 - Theorem 2.3.5: These theorems remain valid, but their proofs might need slight adjustments to refer to the revised Axiom S.2 instead of the old one.
 The underlying logic remains the same.
-We need to ensure the new Axiom S.1 guarantees all Words in a Sentence are contained in a Sentence.
+We need to ensure the new Axiom S.2 guarantees all Words in a Sentence are contained in a Sentence.
 Revised Theorem Proofs:

 Theorem 2.3.1 (∀ ζ ∈ C:sub:L: L:sub:ζ ⊂ L):